Robin Brims: Military career

 Brims was commissioned into The Light Infantry in 1970.
 After various military appointments, he took command of the 3rd Battalion The Light Infantry in 1989.
 He then took up an appointment at the Ministry of Defence, before taking command of 24 Airmobile Brigade in December 1994.
 He deployed to Bosnia as part of the Allied Rapid Reaction Corps the following year.

 Brims went on to be Chief of Staff at Headquarters Northern Ireland in November 1996 and then Director of Plans & Resources in January 1999.
-He was appointed Commander of the Multi-National Division (South-West) in Bosnia in 2000, after which he became General Officer Commanding 1st (UK) Armoured Division in November 2000, deploying to Iraq in 2003.
+He was appointed Commander of the Multi-National Division (South-West) in Bosnia in 2000, after which he became General Officer Commanding 1st (UK) Armoured Division in November 2000, deploying to Iraq in 2003 where he took part in the capture of Basra during the initial invasion.
 For his service in Iraq he was awarded the Distinguished Service Order.
 He became Deputy Chief of Operations at Permanent Joint Headquarters, Northwood, before being deployed as Senior British Military Representative and Deputy Commanding General, Multinational Force, Iraq in April 2005.
 He became Commander of the Field Army later that year and retired from active duty in January 2008.